Hard Justice (2005)

-The 2005 Hard Justice was a professional wrestling pay-per-view (PPV) event produced by the Total Nonstop Action Wrestling (TNA) promotion, which took place on May 15, 2005 at the TNA Impact!
+The 2005 Hard Justice was a professional wrestling pay-per-view (PPV) event produced by the Total Nonstop Action Wrestling (TNA) promotion, which took place on May 15, 2005, at the TNA Impact!
 Zone in Orlando, Florida.
 It was the first event under the Hard Justice chronology and the fifth event in the 2005 TNA PPV schedule.
 Eight matches and one pre-show match were featured on the event's card.

 The main event was for the NWA World Heavyweight Championship between then-champion Jeff Jarrett and the challenger A.J.
 Styles with Tito Ortiz as Special Guest Referee.
 Styles ended up winning the bout, thus winning the championship for the third time.
 TNA held a Twenty-Man Gauntlet for the Gold to determine the number one contender to the NWA World Heavyweight Championship.
 The match came down to Abyss and Ron Killings, with Abyss coming out as the victor.
 The TNA X Division Championship defense by Christopher Daniels against Shocker was another highly promoted match for the event.
 Daniels won the bout, successfully retaining the title.
 The Naturals (Andy Douglas and Chase Stevens) defended the NWA World Tag Team Championship against America's Most Wanted (Chris Harris and James Storm; AMW) on the card.
 The Naturals ended up retaining the tag team championship over AMW.

 The event is marked for Styles' winning the NWA World Heavyweight Championship for the third time and for opening with a memorial for Chris Candido, who died prior to the show.
 Jason Clevett of the professional wrestling section of the Canadian Online Explorer felt the event was the "most entertaining pay per view from TNA since January's Final Resolution."

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Production

 Background

 Hard Justice was announced in early March 2005 as taking place on May 15 at the TNA Impact!
 Zone in Orlando, Florida.
 A section covering the event was created on TNA's official website prior to the show.
 TNA released a poster promoting the event featuring Jeff Jarrett at some point beforehand.
 TNA planned a thirty-minute pre-show prior to the event, featuring Shark Boy versus David Young for a spot in the Twenty-Man Gauntlet for the Gold to take place during the telecast.
-TNA opened the show with a ten-bell salute to TNA wrestler Chris Candido, who died on April 28, 2005 due to a blood clot from surgery to fix an injury sustained at TNA's previous PPV event Lockdown on April 24, 2005.
+TNA opened the show with a ten-bell salute to TNA wrestler Chris Candido, who died on April 28, 2005, due to a blood clot from surgery to fix an injury sustained at TNA's previous PPV event Lockdown on April 24, 2005.